deutschebank/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 </userTask>
 ```

-Form metadata can be graphically edited using the [Flowave Modeler](https://flowave.finos.org/products/flowave-platform/modeler/).
+Form metadata can be graphically edited using the [Fluxnova Modeler](https://fluxnova.finos.org/products/fluxnova-platform/modeler/).

 This form would look like this in Tasklist: